 Some believe people are born as true leaders.
 And although it has been found that some leadership characteristics can be innate to some, like humility or presence, many key leadership qualities can be learned and improved over time.

 Being a great leader is all about positively influencing those around you, driving your team towards success and responding effectively to challenges.
-But, in order to meet on-going challenges and organisational goals, it’s important to gain guidance on how to strengthen your capabilities to meet these goals or vision.
+But, in order to meet ongoing challenges and organisational goals, it’s important to gain guidance on how to strengthen your capabilities to meet these goals or visions.

 That’s where leadership training courses come in.